Dezypher/stocks-checker/README.md

 - Second, you need to install the following Python libraries via the `pip install` command on your Command Prompt (Windows) or Terminal (MacOS):
   - `pip install yfinance`
   - `pip install pygame`
 - Finally, you need to find an MP3 file as your alarm sound.
 I did not include it in this repository in case I run into copyright issues with the alarm sound I use.
-So find an alarm sound you wish to use and name it `alarm.mp3`
+So find an alarm sound you wish to use and name it `alarm.mp3` (I personally am using some rock song that I used to jam to, I find it annoying now so I'll definitely wake up from it)

 ### To run the script